cemkucukgenc/darknet_ros_3D_v1/README.md

  ```
 should be sourced in each terminal.
 To make it easier, it can be added to the `.bashrc` file for automatic sourcing.
 Details can be found in the `ROS Noetic` setup guide link.
 Sourcing `ROS Noetic` will no longer be mentioned in further steps.

-Bonus: If you have a different Linux or ROS distro than specified requirements, you may prefer to use a Docker container.
+Bonus: If you have a different Linux or ROS distro than the specified requirements, you may prefer to use a Docker container.
 To do that, check the `docker` folder.

 ### 2.2.
 Installing dependencies <a name="installing_dependencies"></a>